Care Guide for Caridina Shrimp, Crystal Red Caridina Shrimp on a live aquarium plants, how to care for caridina shrimp, caridina shrimp care guide

 How to set up Caridina Shrimp Tank?

 Like other freshwater shrimp, Caridina cannot withstand poor water quality.
 This means, despite its small size, a minimum tank of at least 10 gallons is nearly a must for keeping the species.
-Such tanks allow the water parameters to be less fluctuated as well as provide enough space for you to freely resemble their wild habitat (by adding live plants and Aquarium soil).
+Such shrimp tanks allow the water parameters to be less fluctuated as well as provide enough space for you to freely resemble their wild habitat (by adding live plants and Aquarium soil).
 Nonetheless, the larger the better especially in case you intend to raise other species together with Caridina.

-A good-quality filter is the next to consider if you wish to maintain the water in clean condition.
+A good-quality aquarium filter is the next to consider if you wish to maintain the water in clean condition.
 Any drastic changes in water parameters could be considered harmful to your Caridina, which makes the installation of a filter very critical.
 A good rule of thumb when choosing the proper filter for shrimp tanks is that you should choose sponge or matten filters instead of the regular ones.
 They work in all aspects and more importantly, they won’t suck your tiny little shrimp into them.

 Once you get the base, you now come to the decisive factor, the water parameters for keeping Caridina healthy.
 Many experienced aquarists agree that most Caridina shrimp enjoy the soft, slightly acidic water in cooler ranges of temperature.
 They are found mainly in mountainous rivers; thus, it is not strange to find that they are comfortable with such conditions.
 The recommended and ideal temperature should not exceed 74°F. Higher than that, your shrimp may not respond well and be prone to health problems.
 In addition, the cooler ranges generate more oxygen which is vital for your shrimp to stay happily.